link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 To gain access to the resources, the application's backend must first use this code to exchange it for an actual **Access Token** directly with the resource service.
-This exchange happens server-to-server, away from the less secure frontend environment.

 ```d2
 shape: sequence_diagram